Burning Ice: EP.6 The Detective and the Suspects

 Detective Yan makes a bold move.
-With a surprise encounter between Yu and Hui-ru and Detective Yan that turns into an impromptu interrogation, Yu breaks down.
+With a surprise encounter between Yu and Huiru and Detective Yan that turns into an impromptu interrogation, Yu breaks down.
 He confesses everything under the extreme pressure of the questioning.
 Another murder case is reported.
-Local gangster Bing Zhang is killed by “The Snowman”.
+Local gangster Zhang Bing is killed by “The Snowman”.

 EP.7 Blackmail

-Cold blooded thug Feng-tian Li collects debts for local gangsters.
-Murder suspect Yu's boss, Mr. Jin owes a lot of money to some very bad people.
-In trying to save himself, Mr. Jin attempts to blackmail his young protégé.
+Cold-blooded thug Li Fengtian collects debts for local gangsters.
+Murder suspect Yu's boss, Mr.Jin, owes a lot of money to some very bad people.
+In trying to save himself, Mr.Jin attempts to blackmail his young protégé.

 EP.8 Wen meets his ex-partner

 Detective Yan gets some unfortunate news about his ex-partner, Wen.
 Yan comes up with an elicit ruse to trap Wen in one of his lies.
 It works.
 Wen confesses to everything, but refuses to provide any evidence.

-While Yu finds a way to escape being blackmailed by his boss, he soon realizes that he has become the target of the underworld fixer, Feng-tian Li.
+While Yu finds a way to escape being blackmailed by his boss, he soon realizes that he has become the target of the underworld fixer, Li Fengtian.

 EP.9 And the Final Answer, is…

-Feng-tian catches up to Yu.
+Li Fengtian catches up to Yu.

 His ex-partner Wen, who was in police custody, escapes and is now on the run.

 Detective Yan comes close to completing the puzzle that is “The Snowman” investigation.

 The truth becomes clear for the first time.

 EP.10 The Villain

 Alongside the series of murders shaking the city, the search for the journal continues.
 Survival has Zhu Huiru facing betrayal from those she trusted, as the real killers responsible are revealed.
-As the end nears, an unlikely partnership helps to make sense on why “The Snowman” killer reappeared.
+As the end nears, an unlikely partnership helps to make sense of why “The Snowman” killer reappeared.

 EP.11 Battle, Alone…

-After two long years, Detective Yan is still working the case, as it becomes clear Hui-ru is his last real hope.
+After two long years, Detective Yan is still working the case, as it becomes clear Huiru is his last real hope.

-As Hui-ru and Yu finally clear their names, and they can finally get married, conflicts and suspicions still remain between them.
-Hui-ru chooses to believe Detective Yan as she is desperate for the truth about her brother's death.
-While Yu hires Feng-tian to kill Detective Yan.
+As Huiru and Yu finally clear their names, and they can finally get married, conflicts and suspicions still remain between them.
+Huiru chooses to believe Detective Yan as she is desperate for the truth about her brother's death.
+While Yu hires Li Fengtian to kill Detective Yan.

 EP.12 The Ultimate Answer

-Hui-ru tricks Yu into telling her the truth about her brother's death.
-Feng-tian suddenly reappears, to erase any last links tying him to the recent string of murders.
+Huiru tricks Yu into telling her the truth about her brother's death.
+Fengtian suddenly reappears, to erase any last links tying him to the recent string of murders.